Guardio Review and Pricing in 2025: A Cybercrime-Fighting Antivirus

 Is Guardio a Good Antivirus?

 Guardio is a new breed of antivirus that we expect to be seeing a lot more of in the months and years to come.
-It sheds the bloat of traditional antiviruses, which are scrambling to offer more and more, and focuses on the one place we’re most vulnerable: our browser.
+It sheds the bloat of traditional antiviruses, which are scrambling to offer more and more, and focuses on the one place we’re most vulnerable: the Web.
 This is an approach we like a lot, though it isn’t perfect.

 Pros